 The exciting activities you can enjoy – Balloon safari

 It is impossible to leave the Serengeti feeling “meh”.
 Apart from the spine-tingling game drives you can experience where you may be able to have close encounters with the animals in the wild, you also get to experience other exciting activities like having a picnic in the bush and among all the animals, camping in the real wilderness, riding a hot air balloon to get a bird’s eye view of the iconic wildlife-ridden Serengeti plains, and many many more!

 What makes staying in Serengeti wild is how exclusive it is to visitors.
 Despite its huge size, the lodging options in Serengeti is scanty, hence promoting exclusivity and maintaining its wild vibe.
 You can opt to stay in lodges, tented camps or even rough it out in bivouac tents – all of which guarantee superb Serengeti adventures.

-Wildlife and nature will be just an arm’s reach away and what’s even more amazing is that despite being away from the city life, you still get the luxuries of things like internet connection, electricity and ensuite bath!
-This will depend on your accommodation, of course, but what remains is the fact that you get to spend a night in one of the world’s wildest, most iconic parks.
+Wildlife and nature will be just an arm’s reach away and what’s even more amazing is that despite being away from city life, you still get the luxuries of things like internet connection, electricity and ensuite bath!
+This will depend on your accommodation, of course, but what remains is the fact that you get to spend a night in one of the world’s wildest, most iconic safari parks in Serengeti!

 Serengeti National Park offers once-in-a-lifetime experiences and is, in fact, a great start to bush and beach vacations.
 If you want to experience Serengeti at its finest, you are most welcome to check these camps: